Dr. Lynn Trapp Bio

 Dr. (Mr.) Lynn Trapp holds a distinguished career as concert organist, pianist, conductor, composer and liturgist.
 Through his many concert appearances, publications, awards, and clinician work he is highly respected as leader with a national and international reputation.

 As concert organist he is an active recitalist and has performed for churches, cathedrals, colleges and universities in many major cities of the U.S and Europe including regional and national conventions of the National Association of Pastoral Musicians and the American Guild of Organists.
 His many organ performance venues include Washington National Cathedral and National Shrine of the Immaculate Conception in Washington, DC, St. Patrick’s Cathedral and St. Thomas Church Fifth Avenue in New York City, Notre Dame Cathedral and St.-Germain des Pres in Paris, France, Westminster Abbey and St. Paul Cathedral in London.
 He has performed as soloist with Minnesota Sinfonia and Metropolitan Symphony Orchestra in Minneapolis.
-In recent years he has joined with reputable concert pianist Andrew Staupe to perform organ and piano duet concerts especially featuring piano concertos with organ as orchestra.

 He is heard on three CD recordings of the Liturgical Organist Consortium released by WLP, The Sacred Legacy of Paris (winning the national Golden Ear Award presented by Audio Sound, America’s premiere audiophile publication) Divinum Mysterium, and Chant Mosaic.
 His performances have been heard on the nationally-known radio program, Pipedreams.
 In 2006 he released the premiere recording of the Lively-Fulcher pipe organ Recital in the City at St. Olaf Catholic Church in downtown Minneapolis.